naowalrahman/tetris/README.md

 ## Overview

-This project is a web-based implementation of Tetris.
-It's built using React, taking advantage of functional components and hooks for state management and side effects.
-Styled Components is used for styling.
+This is a web-based Tetris implementation.
+It's built using React and makes advantage of functional components and hooks for state management and side effects.

 ## Features

-*   **Classic Tetris Gameplay:** Experience the familiar and addictive Tetris game mechanics.
-*   **Responsive Design:** The game adapts to different screen sizes, providing a seamless experience on desktops, tablets, and mobile devices.
+*   **Responsive Design:** The game can adapt to different screen sizes.
-*   **Score Tracking:** Keep track of your high scores and challenge yourself to beat your personal best.
+*   **Score Tracking:** There's a score counter on the right-hand side.
-*   **Level Progression:** The game increases in difficulty as you progress, with faster falling speeds to test your skills.
+*   **Level Progression:** The game increases in difficulty with faster falling speeds over time.
-*   **Intuitive Controls:** Use arrow keys or on-screen buttons for easy and precise control of the Tetrominoes.
-*   **Styled Components:** The project uses styled-components for modular and maintainable styling.

 ## How to Play